 “We will continue to use our music to bring attention to the important issues and work together to make a difference.”

-The ukelele club was created to bring a little light entertainment to Totternhoe Football and Social Club.
+The ukulele club was created to bring a little light entertainment to Totternhoe Football and Social Club.
 The idea was to have fun, dress in a suitably dapper style and raise money – often for projects involving those with special needs.

 It’s open to anyone who plays, wants to learn or would just like to sing along.
 It welcomes everyone from beginners to virtuosos.